Editing with the Internal Editor

 If you right-click in the body of the editor, a standard popup menu appears.
 Note that this menu is provided by Internet Explorer, not by the DONATION program, so it has a few quirks in relation to how similar features work on the main menu and toolbar of this editor.

-Cut, Copy and Paste, and Insert Image all work just like the same-named features in the window's menu and toolbar.
+Cut, Copy, Paste, and Insert Image all work just like the same-named features in the window's menu and toolbar.

 View Source works a bit differently - it doesn't prompt to save any changes first, so if there are changes, it has you edit a modified document filename.
 So, any changes you make will not affect the original document.

 Browse View takes you out of edit mode on the document, so that you cannot make any further changes to it or save it.
-(So, I don't recommend using this!)
+(So, we don't recommend using this!)

 If you right-click on certain types of content, such as an image, different options may appear.
 I've noticed that not all of them work, such as when there is a "Properties" option, it does nothing.
 Sorry about that!